myenergy-ai/myenergy-ai/index.md

 yarn install
 ```

-- To use Map for data visualization you need to have a [mapbox](https://www.mapbox.com/) API KEY.
-To get that go to mapbox, sign in if you have an account or create one if you don't.
+- To use Map for data visualization you need to have a [Mapbox](https://www.mapbox.com/) API KEY.
+To get that go to Mapbox, sign in if you have an account, or create one if you don't.
 Follow the steps and verify your email.
 - After verification, scroll down to the **Default public token** and copy the token.
 - Now at the `src` folder level create a **.env.local** file and inside that paste - **REACT_APP_MAPBOX_API=API_KEY**, and replace **API_KEY** with the key you have copied.
 - To start the application in your local environment run